 Authors Gold Rush

 Rattenbury’s Yukon experience has interested John Motherwell for more than half a century.
+It has become his authors gold rush.
 While he was in Whitehorse, John first heard of the Bennett Lake and Klondyke Navigation Company in 1955, long after its boats had stopped running. ~Dave Obee, Editor-in-Chief, Victoria Times Colonist newspaper writes:

 ” Motherwell found what was left of two of Rattenbury’s boats, later, on the Yukon’s Fortymile River.
 In 2002, he visited the company’s old shipyard at Bennett Lake.